Family Day Trips from Paris: Versailles, Giverny, and Disneyland in a Day

 The Train Logistics That Save the Day

 French trains are excellent.
-They are also strict about tickets and platforms.
-Three rules that have saved us:
+They're also strict about tickets and platforms.
+Three rules that have saved me repeatedly:

 • Validate paper tickets in the small yellow machines before boarding RER and regional trains.
 Failure to validate is a 50-euro fine.
 Mobile e-tickets do not need validation.

-• Buy your kids' tickets even if they are free - some lines require a free "child ticket" be issued at the counter, especially on TER regional services.
+• Buy your kid's ticket even if they're free.
+Some lines require a free "child ticket" be issued at the counter, especially on TER regional services.
 Without it, controllers can be unfriendly.

 • Sit in a quiet car with a sleeping toddler.
 First class on the RER is sometimes the same price as second class with discounts.
 The difference in volume on a 9am train is profound.